-Professional Radon Services in Pennsylvania
+Professional Radon Services

 According to Air Chek Inc., as of 2023, Pennsylvania has the third-highest radon levels in the United States; sitting at 8.6 pCi/L on average!
 The DEP states that 4 out of 10 houses in Pennsylvania have very high levels of radon.
 It's easy to be caught unaware by your home's radon levels, so it's important to get your home regularly checked by a certified radon remediation contractor.
 To help illustrate this, we've collected the average radon levels of our surrounding counties & created this interactive radon map!

-Professional Radon Services You Can Trust
+Professional Radon Services Your Can Trust

 We have the equipment to test and mitigate high radon levels.
 After we install a mitigation system, rest assured that we offer radon system maintenance in Pittsburgh, PA, and the surrounding areas to keep it running smoothly.
 Our services will ensure that all parts of your system are working correctly, including the warning device and fan unit.